Arizona Desert Palm Trees

 • Maybe the commonest problem: Frizzle top occurs without a Good Palm Fertilizer Plan.
 Cause: insufficient manganese.
 Other micronutrients like Boron should be in the fertilizer.

-The Canary Island Date Palm (Phoenix canariensis) does quite well as an Arizona desert palm tree.
+The Canary Island Date Palm does quite well as an Arizona desert palm tree.
 This species is seen in Tucson, looking fantastic with its full round crown of at least 100 fronds.

 How big do Canary Island Date Palms get?

-• And the Canary Island Palm growth rate is fairly slow.
+• This palm's growth rate is fairly slow.

 Canary Island Date Palm in the Canary IslandsA nice one in the Canary Islands